 The views of the Acropolis are one of the most romantic scenes to experience during a trip to Athens.
 In the morning, when the sun touches the summit, it’s clear why this was the center of the ancient Athenian world.
-During the sunset, the columns of marble glow with the last rays of orange.
-And at night, finally, the lights are on to capture you forever.
 The Acropolis shines the same way it did through the centuries, so who wouldn’t love to combine the Acropolis view with a place to sleep in Athens?
 Who wouldn’t love to wake up looking at this view?
 Here is where to stay in Athens with an Acropolis view.

 The range of rooms varies from Deluxe to different types of Suites and Superior rooms with views.
 If you are able to do without the stunning Acropolis View (which you can enjoy from their fine restaurant), Classic rooms are perfect for those staying in Athens for just one or two nights or coming to town for business meetings or a shopping spree!